RMIT-Competition-Rocketry/Australis-Avionics-firmware/README.md

 cmake --build .
 ```

 Compile time flags can be defined with CMake prior to building.
 These flags are declared in ```/Australis-Avionics/CMakeLists.txt``` and can be passed at build time.

 Once built, the compiled binary will be available as ```/Australis-Avionics/Build/Australis-firmware``` and a ```.map``` file will be generated.

-##### Debugging
-Debugging over JTAG can be achieved with [JLink GDB Server](https://www.segger.com/products/debug-probes/j-link/tools/j-link-gdb-server/about-j-link-gdb-server/) and any choice of GDB debugger.
-Documentation on how to set-up and use the GDB server is available [here](https://kb.segger.com/J-Link_GDB_Server)

 <!-- TO BE RELOCATED TO GITHUB WIKI PAGE
 ### Coding Standard